ckeditor/ckeditor5/docs/features/mathtype.md

 <info-box>
 	This feature is provided as a commercial solution called MathType delivered by our partner, [Wiris](http://www.wiris.com).
-	The integration with MathType is in beta version and you can report any issues in the official CKEditor 5 [GitHub repository](https://github.com/ckeditor/ckeditor5/issues), marked with the [`package:mathtype`](https://github.com/ckeditor/ckeditor5/labels/package%3Amathtype) label.
+	You can report any issues in the official CKEditor 5 [GitHub repository](https://github.com/ckeditor/ckeditor5/issues).
 A license can be purchased [here](https://ckeditor.com/contact/).
 </info-box>

 [MathType](http://www.wiris.com/en/mathtype) is a popular mathematical and science formula editor with classical and handwriting input modes.
 You can use it to create math equations or chemical formulas right inside the CKEditor 5 content.